Anish87/anish87.github.io/Signals/Function.SqSignalBase.CountFunc.md

 # Description

-Count all occurrences of a speciffic function.
+Count all occurrences of a specific function.

 # Specifications